MaxKhluptsov/Shorts/README.md

 # Shorts
-Useful scripts I use daily
+Useful scripts for daily use.